 1. Keep your laptop charged

 Let’s say you were stuck on a drive that lasted for hours or wanted to make the most of a wait in your car.
-You make yourself comfortable enough to enjoy your work and then boom, your battery is low.
+You make yourself comfortable enough to enjoy your work, and your battery is low.

 There are no direct sockets for plugging in laptop chargers in cars.
 Fortunately, you can buy power inverters that will enable you to charge your laptop in your car.
 Most of these adapters will use your car’s auxiliary power outlet.
 With the right fixture, you can convert that outlet to a charger for your laptop.

-Getting USB adapters to use for smartphones has always been easy to get, and some new automobiles even come with USB ports to charge phones.
+Getting USB adapters for smartphones has always been easy, and some new automobiles even come with USB ports to charge phones.
 Laptop charging adapters are just as easy to get, but the challenge lies in finding a good one.
-You’ll need to pay attention to stuff like the rating of the adapter and the size and requirements of the cables.
+You’ll need to pay attention to stuff like the adapter’s rating and the cables’ size and requirements.

 It might be a safer bet to do a brand-specific search for power cables and adapters that will help you in charging your laptop.
 Then you can narrow your search to the brand-specific charger that meets your requirements.